portsoc/hangman-in-branches/README.md

 ```

 Now we can navigate to `hangman-in-branches` folder with the shell and run `npm start` to start the server.
-Alternatively, if you are using Visual Studio Code, find the `start` script in the `NPM Scripts` section of the `Explorer` tab and click on it to start the server.
+Alternatively, if you are using Visual Studio Code, find the `start` script in the "NPM Scripts" section of the `Explorer` tab and click on it to start the server.

 ![NPM Scripts in Visual Studio Code](https://i.imgur.com/H1PxFsR.png)